Top Uses of Air Compressors

 • Jackhammers and drills: Pneumatic jackhammers use compressed air to drive the hammer tool up and down to break through surfaces.
 These tools are essential in demolition projects, where it’s necessary to remove old concrete and pavement before creating a new surface.
 Air-powered drills work similarly.
 Contractors can drill deep into the ground with pile-driving equipment.

-• Impact wrenched: Manually tightening and loosening bolts can take time and effort.
+• Impact wrenches: Manually tightening and loosening bolts can take time and effort.
 Construction teams can tighten or loosen bolts with pneumatic impact wrenches in just a few seconds.

 • Nail guns: Driving nails through different surfaces is necessary in most construction projects.
 With air-powered nail guns, nails quickly and neatly penetrate surfaces.
 Because these tools create more uniform results than traditional hammers, they are essential tools in construction.